- B.A., University of Maine at Orono, 1977

 - M.F.A., University of Hawaii at Manoa, 1989

 Daigle has directed over 30 productions at Washington College.
 His focus in recent years has been on new plays and he has directed 8 world premiers here at the College, Most recently Dreaming Brave and True, by Steven Spotswood.
-Several of those plays have gone on to subsequent productions at professional theatres including most recently, All Blues by Robert Earl Price that was produced in collaboration with 7 Stages Theatre in Atlanta, Georgia in 2011; The Squeaky Wheel Squeaks, by Brian Shaughnessy, performed in Washington D.C., Boulder, Kansas City, Minneapolis, Los Angeles and Honolulu during the summer of 2010 and We, Tiresias by Steven Spotswood..
+Several of those plays have gone on to subsequent productions at professional theatres including most recently, All Blues by Robert Earl Price that was produced in collaboration with 7 Stages Theatre in Atlanta, Georgia; The Squeaky Wheel Squeaks, by Brian Shaughnessy, performed in Washington D.C., Boulder, Kansas City, Minneapolis, Los Angeles and Honolulu and We, Tiresias by Steven Spotswood..
 A subsequent production, produced by Forum Theatre and directed by Matt Ripa, was named “Best Drama” at the 2012 Capital Fringe Festival and “Best Local Play” by the Washington City Paper in D.C,.
 Other productions directed by Professor Daigle that were not affiliated with Washington College have been seen in Maine, Hawaii, Scotland, Kyoto, Samoa, Denver, Los Angeles, and D.C. as well as the more exotic locales of Chestertown and Church Hill.
 Before coming to Washington College Daigle was Managing Artistic Director of the Stage Coach Theatre, The Children’s Theatre of Maine and was the founding Artistic Director or The Maine Theatre Company.

 (link to vita)